Akkala Sudhakar Congratulates Newly Elected Union Ministers Kishan Reddy and Bandi Sanjay Kumar - www.lokmattimes.com

 Akkala Sudhakar Congratulates Newly Elected Union Ministers Kishan Reddy and Bandi Sanjay Kumar

-PNN Hyderabad (Telangana) [India], June 14: Akkala Sudhakar, esteemed member of the Central Film Censor Board along with Raghunath ...
+Hyderabad (Telangana) [India], June 14: Akkala Sudhakar, esteemed member of the Central Film Censor Board along with Mr. Raghunath ...

 Sudhakar expressed immense joy and pride in seeing leaders from Telangana rise to prominent positions in the Union Cabinet.
 “It is a matter of great joy to witness our leaders from Telangana being elected as Union Ministers.
 This achievement not only brings pride to our state but also promises substantial contributions to the nation’s development,” he remarked.